jgazeau/shadocs/exampleSite/content/english/_index.md

       "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(true);"
     },{
       "title": "Shortcuts",
-      "intro": "The shortcuts button provides access to the list of the several shortcuts available on the website.", "element": "getFirstVisibleElement('#shortcutsInfo, #shortcutsInfoExtend');",
+      "intro": "The shortcuts button provides access to the list of the shortcuts available on the website.", "element": "getFirstVisibleElement('#shortcutsInfo, #shortcutsInfoExtend');",
       "position": "left",
       "triggerexcept": ["nohover"],